iamturns/eslint-config-airbnb-typescript/README.md

 ### 2) Install ESLint plugins

 ESLint plugins used by this config must also be installed within your project.
-This is a [limitation within ESLint](https://github.com/eslint/rfcs/pull/5).
+This is a limitation within ESLint (see [RFC](https://github.com/eslint/rfcs/tree/master/designs/2019-config-simplification) and [progress](https://github.com/eslint/eslint/issues/13481)).

 ```bash
 npm install eslint-plugin-import@^2.22.0 \